PaBox/VCI-100-Mapping-for-MIXXX/README.md

  Missing:
  - Middle/Top/Side Effect Buttons should light up if in use
- - Effect parameters should be correctly mapped and light up when ON
  - Effect selection should work
  - Effect focus should work (Focused effect gets master controls for volume)
    - A and B should correspond to first effects settings